zsun9/mmbforecastdoc/docs/index.md

 ## Core concepts

 `DSGE model`
 :   Quantitative economic model used to explain economic growth and business cycles.
-It contains structural equations that are built on microfoundations and on agents' inter-temporal optimization behaviors.
+It contains structural equations that are built on micro-foundations and on agents' inter-temporal optimization behaviors.

 `Bayesian VAR model`
-:   Vector autoregression (VAR) model estimated with Bayesian techniques.
+:   Vector auto-regression (VAR) model estimated with Bayesian techniques.
 The parameters are treated as random variables that have prior distributions.
 Researchers usually use informative priors to reduce parameter uncertainty.
 At the moment, we only consider Bayesian VAR models, in which informative priors are optimally chosen according to Giannone, Lenza, and Primiceri (2010, GLP hereafter).

 `Pre-crisis models`
 :   Macroeconomic models developed before the 2008-09 financial crisis.
 These include small-scale NK models, medium-scale NK models, and Cowles Commission type model.
 The medium-scale model in this group feature nominal and real frictions that are commonly seen in DSGE models, but they don't include any financial frictions.